iceschp/iceschp/README.md

 ### Hiii 👋 🌺

-my name is Warunya, also nickname is Ice. currently, i am a recent graduate and do coding and ux designing stuff.
+my name is Warunya, also nickname is Ice. currently, i do coding and ux designing stuff.

 open for hiring (bkk-based & relocate) 💖